-- · approving the financial statements - · deciding on the distribution of dividends - · discharging the company's Board of Directors and CEO from liability for the financial year - · electing the company's Board of Directors and auditors and deciding on their remuneration
+- · approving the financial statements - · deciding on the distribution of dividends - discharging the company's Board of Directors and CEO from liability for the financial year - · electing the company's Board of Directors and auditors and deciding on their remuneration

-A General Meeting of Wärtsilä Corporation shareholders is held at least once a year, at no later than the end of June.
+A General Meeting of Wärtsilä Corporation shareholders is held at least once a year, at a time no later than the end of June.
 If needed, the company may also hold Extraordinary General Meetings.
-An invitation to the General Meeting is published in at least two daily newspapers in common circulation in Finland, as decided by the Board of Directors.
+An invitation to the General Meeting is published on the Company's website or in not less than two daily newspapers, which are commonly distributed in Finland, as decided by the Board of Directors.
 The invitation shall be published no earlier than two months, and no later than three weeks, prior to the General Meeting.
 It shall, however, be published at least nine days prior to the shareholders' record date.
-Wärtsilä also publishes invitations to its General Meetings as stock exchange releases, as well as on its website, together with the documents and draft resolutions to be submitted to the General Meeting.
+Wärtsilä also publishes invitations to its General Meetings as stock exchange releases.
+The documents and draft resolutions to be submitted to the General Meeting can be found on Wärtsilä's website.